bharath12b5/mvn-linux/Building-Hyperledger.md

 ## Build Base Image ##
-Hyper ledger uses docker container  to hold  each chaincode, we need  to build  docker images that contain  `Golang` on IBM z Systems and `Rocksdb`.
+Hyperledger uses docker container  to hold  each chaincode, we need  to build  docker images that contain  `Golang` on IBM z Systems and `Rocksdb`.